 Avoid switching back and forth between the full and abbreviated forms.

 - Don’t overuse the abbreviation

 This is personal choice, but if you use too many, then you run the risk of confusing your reader by expecting them to remember too many full forms of the respective abbreviations.
-The APA Style Guide advises against using abbreviations extensively in your paper, and suggests that most readers can only keep track of 4 or 5 unfamiliar abbreviations.
+According to APA 7th edition (6.24): Sometimes the space saved by using abbreviations is not justified by the time necessary for readers to master the meaning.